LeopoldWuhanZhou/Basic-Training-of-Electronics-System/README.md

 These are some labs of Basic Training of Electronics System, Peking University 2025 Spring.

-Thanks to my classmate, Beibei Deng, for great help.
+Thanks to Beibei Deng for great help.

 3: Introduction to Arduino